RMyzc/15618-project/README.md

 We will use the ghc machines to develop and PSC machines to test the performance.
 The PSC machines have more cores and can let us test the performance with higher parallization.

 ## GOALS AND DELIVERABLES
-#### PLAN TO ACHIEVE
+#### PLAN TO ACHIEVE (100%)
-1. We lan to use OpenMP to parallelize the sequential influence spread algorithm, and expect a speedup of close to P-1 when *P* is not so high.
+1. Use OpenMP to parallelize the sequential influence spread algorithm, and expect a speedup of close to P-1 when *P* is not so high.
-2. We plan to test our parallel algorithm on different datasets to ensure the performance speedup can scale.
+2. Test the parallel algorithm on different datasets to ensure the performance speedup can scale.
-3. We plan to see a drop in speedup when *P* is very high due to extra work.
+3. Verify a drop in speedup when *P* is very high due to extra work.
+4. Verify that the spread of influence will not drop too much.
+5. Test and analyse the performance on both the serialize algorithm and the parallel algorithm from different input args (number of seeds, spread probability, etc.).
+6. Build a user-defined tool to generate arbitrary kind of dataset which can be used to test the two kind of algorithms.

-#### HOPE TO ACHIEVE
+#### HOPE TO ACHIEVE  (125%)
-We hope that our speedup will be close to P when *P* is not so high.
+1. Our speedup will be close to P when *P* is not so high.
+2. The spread of influence will be very close to the serial algorithm.
+3. Produce a multi-dimensional scaling report that analyze the features from serial and parallel algorithm on different influence maximization algorithms(greedy, basic heuristic, minus one heuristic, degree discount heuristic).

-#### IN CASE THE WORK GOES MORE SLOWLY
+#### IN CASE THE WORK GOES MORE SLOWLY (75%)
-If the algorithm will not work so well, we hope in the best situation it will give us a 2x speedup.
+1. If the algorithm will not work so well, we hope in the best situation it will give us a 2x speedup.
+2. ~~Finish serialization and parallel versions in only one of the algorithms (Greedy or Heuristic).~~ (Already finished before milestone)

 #### DEMO PLAN
 We plan to give visualization of our influence spread result, graph of speedup and result analysis in our final poster session)